nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Assigning a task to a person: `assigntask`

-Assigns a task to a person in TABS.
+Assigns a task to a person with a group in TABS.

-Format: `assigntask NAME t/TASK`
+Format: `assigntask NAME g/GROUP task/TASK`

-* Assigns a `TASK` to a person with the specified `NAME`.
+* Assigns a `TASK` to a person with the specified `NAME` and specified `GROUP`.
 * `TASK` is of type String.

 Examples:

-* `assigntask n/John t/TeamProject` assigns TeamProject task to person John.
+* `assigntask John g/CS2103T task/TeamProject` assigns TeamProject task to person John with group CS2103T.
-* `assigntask n/Billy Tom t/Team Delta Project` assigns Team Delta Project to person Billy Tom.
+* `assigntask Billy g/Team Delta task/Delta Project` assigns Delta Project to person Billy with group Team Delta.

+### Deleting a task from a person: `deletetask`

+Deletes a task from a person in a group in TABS.

+Format: `deletetask NAME g/GROUP task/TASK`

+* Deletes a `TASK` from a person with the specified `NAME` and specified `GROUP`.
+* `TASK` is of type String.

+Examples:

+* `deletetask John g/CS2103T task/TeamProject` deletes TeamProject task from person John in group CS2103T.
+* `deletetask Billy g/Team Delta task/Delta Project` deletes Delta Project from person Billy with in Team Delta.

 ### Display a group : `display`